naganandy/graph-based-deep-learning-literature/conference-publications/README.md

 - Encoding Social Information with Graph Convolutional Networks forPolitical Perspective Detection in News Media
 - Graph Neural Networks with Generated Parameters for Relation Extraction
 - Multi-Channel Graph Neural Network for Entity Alignment
+- A2N: Attending to Neighbors for Knowledge Graph Inference